Linker v3

 • בראשית פרק א עד פרק ד

-Note, the linker supports ibid / שם citations although in practice it is cautious to link these since these currently cause many false positives.
+Note, the linker supports ibid / שם citations, although in practice one should be cautious when linking these since they currently cause many false positives.